ASSAULT & BATTERY ATTORNEYS IN BOSTON, MASSACHUSETTS (MA)

 In Boston, assault and battery are two different charges.
 They are crimes that criminal courts hear and intentional torts that civil courts hear.
-Meaning, even if the state convicts a person for assault, battery, or both, the victim may also bring the action in civil court.
-For someone to face assault charges, he or she doesn’t have to touch the victim – only threaten.
+This means that even if the state convicts a person for assault, battery, or both, the victim may also bring the action in civil court.
+For someone to face assault charges, they don’t have to touch the victim — only threaten.
 Battery refers to actual physical contact.
 For example, it’s assault to throw a rock at someone and miss.
-However, if the rock hits the person, that’s battery.
+If the rock hits the person, that’s battery.

 If you believe you’ve been a victim of assault or battery in or around Boston, having the right lawyer on your side is crucial.
 At Morgan & Morgan, we’ve been fighting for the rights of people like you for more than 30 years.
 Fill out this form for a free case evaluation.